 "Not just yet, but I just love your enthusiasm."

 "If you win the Nobel Prize, will you take me to Stockholm?"

 "Oh, I don't know.
 I hear Swedish men are very helpful."

 "Would you consider oiling me up for my bodybuilding tournament?"

 "That comment makes me wonder if you've even been listening!"

-"Our professional relationship should come fist, I think."
+"Our professional relationship should come first, I think."

 "Very professional.
 But work on that bedside manner a little."

 Anyway, the actual date takes place at the world's cheapest restaurant.
 She admires it anyway, which gives you the following incredible responses to once again prove your desirability.

 If you picked the third... congratulations.
 You may have what it takes to be Man Enough.
 Or, you might just be a deeply creepy bastard.
 I'm not sure.
 It doesn't matter, because either the evening ends with her storming off in a huff, or pulling a dictaphone out of her bra and telling you that really, it was all a science project—that she's just researching sexually frustrated males, and has no interest whatsoever in providing any therapy, alternative or otherwise.
 Strike two.
 Still, there's plenty more fish in the sea, right?